A: Yes it does. After you've signed up, you can create a plan either for a single person or for a couple.

 This is not to say that higher risk investments such as shares are to be avoided, but merely that planning based on straight-line projections is far too simplistic.
 The effects of volatility and uncertainty are felt even more acutely when drawing down investments during retirement.
 It is far harder to recover from a stockmarket dip that occurs early on in retirement than from one that occurs during one's working life.
 Sound planning must take into account such risks.

-A: Your lifetime contingency represents expenditure that it's impossible to foresee now with accuracy.
+A: Your lifetime contingency represents expenditure that's impossible to foresee now with accuracy.
 Because it's unforeseen, it's a matter of judgement as to how much you should estimate.
 We recommend consulting an independent financial advisor to assist in making this kind of judgement.
-It may be possible and beneficial to take out insurance policies against certain contingencies, to help reduce the necessary size of your lifetime contingency.
+If you share your plan with a financial advisor, you can ask them to enter this information for you.
+Also, it may be possible and beneficial to take out insurance policies against certain contingencies, to help reduce the necessary size of your lifetime contingency.

 A: Not at all!
 All calculations and optimisations take place on our powerful computers, not on your own computer.